upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

-## Do use semantic tags to expose the structure of your document.
+f## Do use semantic tags to expose the structure of your document.
 ## Do not use semantic tags as a shortcut for formatting.
 Semantic tags often come with a default look.
 - If you don't like the default look, use CSS to get rid of it.
 Don't ditch or modify the tag!